-Robert Ross is Research Professor of Sociology and The Mosakowski Institute for Public Enterprise.
+Robert Ross is Research Professor of Sociology.
 He is a former Chair of Sociology and was Director of the International Studies Stream at Clark University from 2000-2013.
 He was the elected Faculty Chair of the University from 2000-2006.
 He has taught at Clark since 1972 and held visiting appointments at MIT, Michigan and Harvard Universities and Wheaton College.
 His BA is from the University of Michigan, and MA and PhD from the University of Chicago.
 Ross’ major work has been on the globalization of capital and labor.
 He has served as Chair of the Section on the Political Economy of the World System of the American Sociological Association, and as an Associate Editor of the Journal of World Systems Research.

 In 1990 he co-authored (SUNY Press) Global Capitalism: the New Leviathan.
 Slaves to Fashion: poverty and abuse in the new sweatshops was released in October 2004 (University of Michigan Press).
 His 1983 article on sweatshops in New York was one of the very first scholarly articles to identify the resurgence of labor exploitation and abuse in the American apparel industry.